DiminishAR: Diminishing Visual Distractions via Holographic AR Displays: Results

-\textbf{Future adoption of holograms.} The calculated averages and standard deviations regarding participant responses for future adoption (see Fig. \ref{fig:qualanal}) are as follows: for the visually removed condition ($\mu = 5.27$, $\sigma = 1.21$), for the visually occluded condition ($\mu = 5.53$, $\sigma = 1.23$), and for the combined results across both conditions ($\mu = 5.40$, $\sigma = 1.23$).
+The average and standard deviation of participant responses on a 7-point Likert scale for future adoption are as follows: visually camouflaged condition ($\mu = 5.27$, $\sigma = 1.21$), visually substituted condition ($\mu = 5.53$, $\sigma = 1.23$), and combined results across both conditions ($\mu = 5.40$, $\sigma = 1.23$).
 One of the primary motivators for using the feature is its ability to reduce distractions, particularly from smartphones.
-Respondents (P14, P26, P27) often mention how the hologram helped them focus on tasks by obscuring their phones.
-Several participants (P8, P13, P24) noted studying and working as primary use cases.
-For instance, P7 said, "\textit{For studying as it helps me decrease distraction when the hologram fully covers my phone}", indicating an interest in leveraging the intervention to reduce the interference of smartphones during study sessions.
+Respondents (P14, P26, P27) mention how the hologram helped them focus on tasks by obscuring their phones.
+Several participants (P8, P13, P24) noted that studying and working are primary use cases.
+For instance, P7 said, "\textit{For studying as it helps me decrease distraction when the hologram fully covers my phone}," indicating an interest in leveraging the intervention to reduce the interference of smartphones during study sessions.
 The use of holographic features in a work environment was also highlighted.
 Comments (P9, P17) like "\textit{for work to improve efficiency}" and "\textit{when I am writing my research articles because I get distracted from my phone or other objects}" suggest that professionals could use the intervention to enhance focus.
-The technology is seen as beneficial in a co-working setting for maintaining individual concentration, as P44 mentioned using it "\textit{in shared workspace, to maintain a sense of individual space and concentration}".
-The holographic technology was also viewed as potentially useful in creating a private ambiance in public transport and open spaces.
-P39 also mentioned, "\textit{In public transport, to create a more private ambiance by obscuring the crowd}", suggesting a desire for increased personal space.
+The technology is seen as beneficial in a co-working setting for maintaining individual concentration, as P44 mentioned using it "\textit{in a shared workspace, to maintain a sense of individual space and concentration}."
+The holographic technology was also viewed as potentially helpful in creating a private ambiance in public transport and open spaces.
+P39 also mentioned, "\textit{In public transport, to create a more private ambiance by obscuring the crowd}," suggesting a desire for increased personal space.
 Interestingly, P19 noted that using AR to visually hide the phone "\textit{helped me not to be tempted to look or interact with it while the anxiety of not having it around was at a minimum}."
 This indicates that our interventions not only offer a way to manage distractions but also alleviate the anxiety linked to smartphone separations \cite{cheever2014out, hartanto2016smartphone, schwaiger2022impact, niu2022can, terzimehic2023tale}.